 PE and Games Wear

-All students are required to bring the correct kit to their PE lesson even if they have a note to be excused.
-This will allow excused students to assist in the lesson with tasks such as coaching, officiating, setting up of equipment and assisting the teacher with tasks such as measuring and timing.
+All students are required to bring the correct kit to their PE lessons even if they have to a note to be excused.
+This will allow excused students to assist in the lesson with tasks such as coaching, officiating, setting up of equipment and assisting the teacher with tasks such as keeping score, measuring and timing.

-If a student refuses to borrow kit, even with a note they will be sanctioned via the departmental system which could result in isolation.
+If a student refuses to borrow kit, even with a note they will be sanctioned via the departmental system.

-3G Footwear Requirements- Only moulded studs are acceptable
+3G Footwear requirement- only moulded studs are acceptable.

-All clothing and equipment should be labelled with the owners name.
+All clothing should be labelled with the owners name.